Aksel Lund Svindal is a two-time Olympic champion and one of the world’s most successful Alpine skiers.

-- On 25 May he took part in an exclusive webinar with the Athlete365 community, where he gave advice on staying focused during this period of uncertainty and adapting your training so that you can come back strong.
+He took part in an exclusive webinar with the Athlete365 community, giving advice on how to stay focused and adapt your training to challenging situations.

-Our exciting new webinar series kicked off on 12 May with Eliud Kipchoge, the Kenyan Olympic marathon champion who encouraged us to be patient and live in a positive way through these uncertain times.
-This excellent introduction was followed on 25 May by an audience with Aksel Lund Svindal, the Norwegian Alpine skiing legend and double Olympic champion.
+Our Athlete365 “Stay Strong” Webinar Series launched in May 2020 with Olympic marathon champion Eliud Kipchoge, and this excellent introduction was followed by an audience with Aksel Lund Svindal, the Norwegian Alpine skiing legend and double Olympic champion.

-The webinar was again moderated by Olympian and broadcaster Jeanette Kwakye, as Aksel explained what he has been up to since retiring in 2019, and drew parallels between the current situation and his many injury-enforced breaks from skiing.
-He also discussed the main things he has learned since adapting to his new reality during the pandemic from his home in Oslo.
+The webinar was moderated by Olympian and broadcaster Jeanette Kwakye, as Aksel explained what he has been up to since retiring in 2019, and discussed the main things he learned in 2020.

 “To be honest, it’s actually something healthy for me, and something that I should have done no matter what – it’s that you don’t have to travel around to meet up with everyone, everywhere,” he said.